PDF version available here

 Snowboarding, sailing, swimming, cycling, running, techie problem solver

 My responsibilities mainly include building prototypes of new connected and interactive products, working closely with the product design, HMI and cloud teams.
-Also working Crank Software’s Storyboard to build prototype embedded UIs and moving them to production.
+Also working with Crank Software’s Storyboard to build prototype embedded UIs and moving them to production.

 - Emerging Technologies and Services – IBM – August 2010 / October 2017